 These real-estate projects are usually rather large.
 As a result, they will usually be funded in several stages.

 Interest rates for these projects commonly vary between 13% and 14%.
 This figure is similar to BulkEstate‘s usual rates, and higher than EstateGuru‘s common range of 10% – 11%.

 An additional 0.5% or 1% bonus may be granted for large investments.
 The threshold varies greatly from one project to another; it may be as low as €1,000 and as high as €10,000.

 Duration for these loans are usually below one year.
-They usually yield interests monthly, but at least one only paid every six months.
+They commonly yield interests monthly, but at least one only paid every six months.
 Make sure you check this point before investing if you want a regular cash-flow !